Installing Tomcat on macOS / Mac OS X

 To get Tomcat, visit the following link: http://tomcat.apache.org/.
-Once there, click on the Tomcat 5.5 link under the Download heading.
+Once there, click on one of the Tomcat versions such as version 8 or version 9.
 Under Core, select the tar.gz file.

 downloads directory.
 Move this .tar file to a location on your computer where you would like tomcat.